Owl Club (Harvard)

 The Owl Club is an all-male final club at Harvard University in Cambridge, Massachusetts, US.
 It was founded in 1896.
+It is regarded as one of the most socially active clubs on campus, known for its active membership and frequent hosted events.

 History

 The Owl Club was founded at Harvard University on March 20, 1896 as the secret society Alpha Epsilon, Greek for Pipe and Mug.
 In 1897, the group changed its name to Phi Delta Psi Club and was no longer a secret society.

 The club held meetings in Cambridge's Polo Club Alley before purchasing land to build a clubhouse on the corner of Holyoke Street and Holyoke Place in 1901.
 The house was first occupied in 1905.

 In 1916, Phi Delta Psi Club voted to change its name to Owl Club.

 It had initiated more than 1,200 members.

 Symbols

 The club become known as The Owl as an abbreviation of its Greek name, Ἀυλὸς χαὶ Ἔκπωμα.

 The club's tie is black with green owls and is worn to weekly dinners and formal events.

+The club hosts an annual New York Dinner attended by over 100 alumni.